 8. Look for Hidden Mickeys

 They’re everywhere!
-You’ll probably be able to find a few on your own (Imagineers hid them in plain sight in many of the line queues!) but if you need help, check out this book Hidden Mickeys: A Field Guide to Walt Disney World’s Best Kept Secrets or the Disneyland version, Disneyland’s Hidden Mickeys: A Field Guide to Disneyland® Resort’s Best Kept Secrets.
+You’ll probably be able to find a few on your own (Imagineers hid them in plain sight in many of the line queues!).
+But if you need help, check out this book for Disney World: Hidden Mickeys: A Field Guide to Walt Disney World’s Best Kept Secrets.
+Or the California Disneyland park’s version, Disneyland’s Hidden Mickeys: A Field Guide to Disneyland® Resort’s Best Kept Secrets.

 No better time when you’re smooshed together in a queue than to snap a full-family selfie!
 Some line queue have interesting props to pose with along the way, so get out your camera and capture the moments.